Antique French Lanternier Caprice doll 36"

-jointed composition and wood body, lady dolls on five piece lady bodies, open mouth with upper & lower teeth, open closed mouth, painted, glass or paperweight eyes lined in black, some dolls have pierced ears, wigged, in sizes 12" to 36" tall.
+jointed composition and wood body, lady dolls on five piece lady bodies, open mouth with upper and lower teeth, open closed mouth, painted, glass or paperweight eyes lined in black, some dolls have pierced ears, wigged, in sizes 12" to 36" tall.
 Guerre (Association to Aid War Widows).
 Ortyz may have been located at the Office of the Ministry of War Pensions address of; 37, 38, 39 Rue de Bellechasse, Paris,